top of page

 Q2: Why is it so much more accurate than a smartphone’s GPS?

-A2: A typical smartphone GPS performs single-receiver positioning and therefore has errors of several meters.
-LRTK Phone uses RTK principles and the latest technologies to correct errors.
-By leveraging augmentation signals from the Michibiki satellites, multiple frequencies and multiple satellite systems, and integrating high-precision correction data, it eliminates error sources and achieves centimeter-level accuracy.
+A2: A typical smartphone GPS is standalone and has meter-level errors, but LRTK Phone corrects errors using RTK principles and the latest technologies.
+By utilizing augmentation signals from Michibiki, multiple frequencies and multiple satellites, and integrating high-precision correction data, it systematically removes error sources to achieve centimeter-level accuracy.

 Q3: Does using LRTK Phone require special equipment or base stations?

-A3: No. The LRTK Phone itself contains a high-precision GNSS receiver and can directly receive Michibiki’s augmentation signals (CLAS), so you do not need to install a dedicated base station on site.
-While it can also receive correction data from public reference station networks via the Internet, Michibiki coverage provides assurance even where cellular signals are unavailable.
+A3: No. LRTK Phone itself contains a high-precision GNSS receiver and can directly receive Michibiki’s augmentation signals (CLAS), so there is no need to set up a dedicated base station on site.
+It can also receive correction information from public reference station networks via the Internet, but Michibiki coverage provides reassurance even where cellular signals are unavailable.

-Q4: Can people without surveying experience use it?
+Q4: Can someone without surveying experience operate it?

 A4: Yes.
-LRTK Phone emphasizes simple operation so anyone on site can use it.
-Attach the terminal to your smartphone, launch the app, and follow the on-screen instructions to start positioning.
-The UI is intuitive—just press a button at the point you want to record and the coordinates are saved—so it can be used without specialized surveying knowledge.
+LRTK Phone emphasizes simple operability so anyone at the site can use it.
+Attach the device to a smartphone, launch the app, and follow the on-screen instructions to start positioning.
+The UI is intuitive—press a button at the point you want to measure to record coordinates—so no specialized surveying knowledge is required.

 Q5: In what situations is LRTK Phone useful?

-A5: It is useful for as-built measurements and reference point installation at construction sites, land development and agricultural surveys in civil engineering, disaster site situation recording, and infrastructure maintenance.
-It is well suited for small- to medium-scale surveys that don’t justify deploying a drone or laser scanner, and for positioning in narrow or shaded areas.
-It serves as a quick-response tool for “just want to measure this” needs.
+A5: It is useful in civil engineering tasks such as as-built measurements and establishment of reference points at construction sites, land development, and agricultural land surveys, as well as disaster site documentation and infrastructure maintenance.
+It is suitable for small- to medium-scale surveys that do not warrant deploying a drone or laser scanner and for positioning in confined or shaded locations, making it a responsive tool for “quick measurements.”

 Q6: How will LRTK contribute to future surveying sites?

-A6: By bringing high-precision positioning easily to the field, the LRTK series has the potential to dramatically improve productivity in surveying and construction management.
-With labor shortages, the ability for a single person to perform accurate surveys reduces labor.
-It also aligns with construction DX initiatives like i-Construction, and is expected to become an increasingly powerful partner on many future sites.
+A6: The LRTK series has the potential to dramatically improve productivity in surveying and construction management by making high-precision positioning easily portable to the site.
+With labor shortages, the ability for one person to perform accurate surveys enables labor savings.
+It also aligns with construction DX trends such as i-Construction, and is expected to become an increasingly powerful partner at many sites.

 Q7: Which smartphones are supported?

-A7: LRTK Phone connects to smartphones via Bluetooth, etc. The dedicated app supports both iOS (iPhone/iPad) and Android, so it can generally be used with modern smartphones.
-To make the most of point-cloud scanning using the phone’s built-in LiDAR sensor, using a compatible high-performance model will yield better results.
+A7: LRTK Phone connects to smartphones via Bluetooth, etc. The dedicated app supports both iOS (iPhone/iPad) and Android, so it is basically compatible with modern smartphones.
+However, to fully utilize point cloud scanning with a smartphone’s built-in LiDAR sensor, using supported high-performance models will yield better results.

 Q8: Can survey data be managed and shared?

-A8: Yes.
-LRTK provides a dedicated cloud service.
-Points, tracks, photos, and point-cloud data collected on site can be synced to the cloud from the smartphone with a single tap.
-In the cloud you can view data alongside maps and 3D models, measure distances and areas, and stakeholders can quickly review results from the office, improving reporting and collaboration efficiency.
+A8: Yes, LRTK offers a dedicated cloud service.
+Points, traces, photos, and point cloud data acquired on site can be synchronized to the cloud with a single tap from the smartphone.
+You can view data on maps and 3D models in the cloud, measure distances and areas, and easily share data with stakeholders, streamlining reporting and coordination.

 Next Steps: